|Scientific Name||Solanum nigrum L.|

 S. nigrum likes humus-rich, nitrogen-rich, friable soils, is a nitrogen indicator and poisonous.

 Black Nightshade is a warmth-loving late germinator which grows quickly in emerged root crops.
-The extreme long viability of seeds leads to heavy weed infestation.
-As a late weed, it is a serious competitor for water and nutrients.
-It interferes with harvesting and causes problems with silaging (solanidine).
-S. nigrum often escapes weed control because it emerges after application of herbicides; the whole plant is poisonous and greatly reduces quality of vegetables such as spinach, edible beans and soybeans.
+The long viability of seeds leads to heavy weed infestations.
+As a late-season weed, it is a serious competitor for water and nutrients.
+It interferes with harvesting and causes problems with silage production (solanidine).
+S. nigrum often escapes weed control because emerges of late emergence after application of herbicides; the whole plant is poisonous and can significantly decrease the quality of vegetables such as spinach, edible beans and soybeans.
+Triazine- and ALS resistant biotypes have been identified.

 Integrated Crop Management